CP1404/Practicals/prac_05/README.md

 feedback into the master branch... which gives us the opportunity to provide comments via GitHub.

-So, you\'re on the feedback branch?
+So, you're on the feedback branch?
 Great!
-Let\'s write some code using **dictionaries**...
+Let's write some code using **dictionaries**...

 Walkthrough